chuynh00/MedIC-DHA-33-Heads-Up-Medics-Drone-Resupply/README.md

 - Packs supplies into base drone manifests without exceeding the per-drone payload limit.
 - Calculates how many replicated drone sets to send based on shootdown rate and target arrival confidence.
 - Stores generated plans and operator decisions in a local SQLite database.
+- Writes a human-readable operator plan brief to the local `exports/` directory for each created or recalculated plan.

 ## Main Components